tonnoz/tonnoz.github.io/source/_posts/hexo.md

 ```

 9) Edit the Markdown file created under the `source/_posts folder` with you post content!

-10) Go on Github and set up a repo called {your_github_username}.github.io
+10) Go on Github and create a repo called `{your_github_username}.github.io`

-11) Into the settings tab enable the Github pages functionality, eventually settings up your custom
+11) Into the settings tab of the repo enable the Github pages functionality, eventually
-    domain if you own any:
+    settings up your custom domain, if you own any:

 ![github pages example](./github_pages.png "screenshot")